zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 What's going on here?

-* Our class inherit from the default primary view, here mainly to get the correct view identifier, since we don't use any of its features.
+* Our class inherits from the default primary view, here mainly to get the correct view identifier, since we don't use any of its features.

 * We set on it a selector telling that it only applies when trying to display